geeklearningio/gl-vsts-tasks-azure/Extension/overview.md

 * **[Azure Web App Start](https://github.com/geeklearningio/gl-vsts-tasks-azure/wiki/Azure-Web-App-Start)**: Start an Azure Web App, or one of its slot
 * **[Azure Web App Stop](https://github.com/geeklearningio/gl-vsts-tasks-azure/wiki/Azure-Web-App-Stop)**: Stop an Azure Web App, or one of its slot
 * **[Azure SQL Execute Query](https://github.com/geeklearningio/gl-vsts-tasks-azure/wiki/Azure-SQL-Execute-Query)**: Execute a SQL query on an Azure SQL Database
-* **Azure SQL Database Restore**: restore an Azure SQL Database to another Azure SQL Database on the same server
+* **[Azure SQL Database Restore](https://github.com/geeklearningio/gl-vsts-tasks-azure/wiki/Azure-SQL-Database-Restore)**: Restore an Azure SQL Database to another Azure SQL Database on the same server using the latest point-in-time backup

 ## Steps